Local communities are involved with Horniman exhibitions, displays and events, as well as partnership projects.

 This training offers practical guidance for bringing community groups to the Horniman.
 It provides the skills needed to use the Horniman independently, to develop your own projects and group visits.

 This training is only for community or voluntary sector workers who want to bring their clients – of all ages and support needs – to enjoy the Horniman.
-It is also valuable for organisations who are exploring developing a partnership with the Horniman.
+It is also valuable for organisations that are exploring developing a partnership with the Horniman.

 For more information, please email firstname.lastname@example.org or call 020 8291 8725.